1990The Snow Foundation is created

 Raises new funds for social and affordable housing

 Seed funding of $300,000 to further develop this initiative.
-Within the Snow family business, Homes for Homes is being implemented across Denman Prospect, 2,000 dwellings, the first entire suburb, plus contributing $500,000 to the initiative.
+Within the Snow family business, Capital Airport Group, Homes for Homes is being implemented across Denman Prospect, the first entire Canberra suburb, projected to contribute $500,000 to the initiative.

 Zambrero (food for developing countries), Social Enterprise Finance Australia (SEFA), Social Ventures Australia Impact Fund, Foresters Social Enterprise Finance Fund, Project Independence (home for people with disabilities).
 The Foundation has grown its investment in 3rd Link Growth Fund since 2009 and in 2015, made an investment in the Future Generation Investment Fund.
 Both fund managers give their management fees to the non-profit sector.